NvC-DmN-CH/AutoMDL/README.md

 <br />

 ## Note
-- I made this for making props in mind, for now anything else like characters is beyond the scope of this addon, sorry! (at least not yet)
+- I made this for making props in mind, for now anything else like characters is beyond the scope of this addon, sorry! (at least not planned yet, but could be improved)

 Hopefully this addon inspires change in other more sophisticated tools to do things in a similar way